Tiffany713/pizza-website/README.md

 ## Specs

-* Spec: When the user click on one topping, the price attached to that topping is added to the total.
+* Spec: When the user click on one topping, $1 is added to the total as each topping costs $1.
-    * Input: "Olives"
+    * Input: Add: "Olives"
-    * Output: "$1.25"

-* Spec: The small pizza size is the base price for size as well as the default size.
-If the user does not choose other sizes such as medium and large, the price does not change.
-    * Input: "Small: $7"
-    * Output: "Small: $7"
+    * Output: "+ $1"

-* Spec: When the user click on medium or large, the price attached to the corresponding size is added to the total.
+* Spec: When the user click on small, medium or large, the price attached to the corresponding size is added to the total.
     * Input: Clicks on Large
-    * Output: "Small price: $7, Large: + $3"
+    * Output: "Large: $13"

+* Spec: The total cost of the pizza will be based on the size of the pizza and the amount of toppings.
+    * Input: User chooses: "Size: Large, Toppings: Olives and Pineapple"
+    * Output: "Large: $13 , Olive: +$1, Pineapple: +$1 = $15 total"

 ## Support and contact details
 If you have any questions or concerns, message me on GitHub.
 If you know how to fix the known bug, please go ahead and make a contribution to the code.